pubkey/rxdb/docs-src/docs/articles/javascript-vector-database.md

 ## Searching the Vector database with utilization of the indexes

-Now that we have stored our embeddings in an indexed format, we can use different methods to query more efficiently compared to a full table scan.
-There are many methods on how to use the indexes, let me show you two of them:

-1. Query for Index-Ranges in both directions:
+Once our embeddings are stored in an indexed format, we can perform searches much more efficiently than through a full table scan.
+While this indexing method boosts performance, it comes with a tradeoff: a slight loss in precision, meaning that the result set may not always be the optimal one.
+However, this is generally acceptable for **similarity search** use cases.

+There are multiple ways to leverage indexes for faster queries.
+Here are two effective methods:

+1. **Query for Index Similarity in Both Directions**: For each index vector, calculate the distance to the search embedding and fetch all relevant embeddings in both directions (sorted before and after) from that value.

 ```ts
 async function vectorSearchLimit(searchEmbedding: number[]) {